The-Back-Room/Aero7-11/4 - (Optional) Extras/README.md

 This folder contains additional themes and resources that you can explore to further customize your Windows 11 experience with the Aero7-11 theme.

 ### Themes
 The `Themes` folder includes a variety of additional themes inspired by Windows 7 and Windows Vista.
-You can copy these themes to `%SYSTEMROOT%\Resources\Themes` to use them alongside the Aero7-11 theme.
-The included themes are:
+To use them simply copy the contents of the `4 - (Optional) Extras/Themes` folder to `%SYSTEMROOT%\Resources\Themes` and apply them via the Personalization settings.

 ![Preview](./themes.png)